smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-library.md

 ### SDL library layers

-Looking into the existing libraries, developed in Java and Objective-C, they are contained of the following superset of layers:
+Looking into the existing libraries, developed in Java and Objective-C, they contain the following superset of layers:

 1. The **High Level Interface** is a work-in-progress developer friendly API with the purpose to provide a programming interface similar to mobile frameworks.
 2. The **Manager layer** is the current programming interface that abstracts the heavy load of dealing with application lifecycle, screen, dealing with RPCs and many more.
 3. The **Proxy layer** also known as RPC layer, is the lower level interface with the purpose of managing the connection to the remote endpoint and sending and receiving RPCs.
 The [RPC specification](https://github.com/smartdevicelink/rpc_spec) of the mobile API is implemented in this layer.
 4. The **SDL Session layer** is responsible for the lifecycle of service sessions for e.g. RPC/Bulk, video and audio.
 It packages application data and sends it to the protocol layer.
-5. The **SDL protocol layer** is responsible to organize sending and receiving frames as per the [Protocol specification](https://github.com/smartdevicelink/protocol_spec)
+5. The **SDL protocol layer** is responsible for organizing the sending and receiving of frames as per the [Protocol specification](https://github.com/smartdevicelink/protocol_spec)
-6. The **transport layer** is the root level of SmartDeviceLink and therefore the most critical layer as it is responsible of the foundation of data transmission.
+6. The **transport layer** is the root level of SmartDeviceLink and therefore the most critical layer as it is responsible for the foundation of data transmission.

-It is not realistic to develop a new SDL library at once, that can provide the same set of features as the Android and iOS library.
+It is not realistic to develop a new SDL library that can provide the same set of features as the Android and iOS library all at once.
 Therefore it is important to focus on a "milestone 1" which includes the following fundamental elements:

 #### Included tasks in this proposal